Are you looking to get into property investment, or maybe you’re keen to add to your existing property portfolio?

 Many people mistakenly believe they understand property investment because they own a house or have lived in one.

-So they end up buying a property close to where they want to live, where they want to retire or where they holiday.
+So they end up buying a property close to where they want to live, where they want to retire, or where they holiday.

-Again, these are emotional reasons to purchase a property rather than selecting based on sound investment fundamentals.
+Again, these are emotional reasons to purchase a property rather than selecting one based on sound investment fundamentals.

 5. If you’re not financially fluent

-If you haven’t learned how to budget, spend less than you earn and save or if you’re not good at handling debt then property investment may not be for you because the large amount of debt you’ll take on for your investment will either get you into financial trouble or keep you awake at night.
+If you haven't learned how to budget, spend less than you earn, and save or if you're not good at handling debt then property investment may not be for you because the large amount of debt you’ll take on for your investment will either get you into financial trouble or keep you awake at night.

 6. If you want a multipurpose property

-I’ve never found that a mixed use property delivers premium investment returns – something has to give.
+I’ve never found that a mixed-use property delivers premium investment returns – something has to give.

 For one, there are too many emotional factors at play.

-Of course, adhering to a proven investment strategy will mean you’re more likely to buy an investment grade property and not make this type of mistake.
+Of course, adhering to a proven investment strategy will mean you’re more likely to buy an investment-grade property and not make this type of mistake.

 7. If your finances are not in order